damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 If you are receiving such a request via email or Slack, please move it to an issue to allow for wider participation or easy escalation when needed.

+*Pre Customer Training Checklist:*

++ Start training request issue on the [internal issue tracker](https://gitlab.com/gitlab-com/support/issues)
++ Ask teammate to assist you as chat Moderator.
++ In case of End User Training:
+    + Request average environment information (OS) to the customer.
+    + Send git installation instructions email

+*Customer Training Checklist:*

++ Announce at the start of the call
+ > This call/session may be monitored and recorded for record-keeping, training and quality-assurance purposes Ensure the other party consents.
++ Record the call via WebEx.

+*Post Customer Training Checklist:*

++ Upload the call to the WebEx platform - https://www.youtube.com/watch?v=h7pLj3iJKsc
++ Close training request issue.
++ Start debrief issue on the [internal issue tracker](https://gitlab.com/gitlab-com/support/issues)

 ## Team member is unavailable
 {: #not-available}